ossf/scorecard/CONTRIBUTOR_LADDER.md

 #### Pre-requisites

-- Community Member for at least 3 months
+- Community Member for at least 1 month
 - Helped to triage issues and pull requests
 - Knowledgeable about the codebase